 FAQs for Chimney Ridge:

 1. Can I bring my camper to Chimney Ridge?
-Yes, we are allowing SMALL campers on Chimney Ridge.
+Maybe.
+We are allowing SMALL campers on Chimney Ridge.
 If you have a tear-drop, camper van or slide-in camper set-up that could fit in a 20×20 spot (including your car), it may just work!
 The technical qualifications for a camper on Chimney Ridge are: 1) Must be towed in with an AWD/4WD vehicle.
 2) Your detached camper and car need to fit into the 20’x20’ car-camping campspot.
 3) No generators of any type are allowed on Chimney Ridge.
 (One steering wheel per site.
 If you drive your rv/camper or van, that is your vehicle.)

 2. Are there any designated family or quiet camping areas?
 There will be an area designated “quiet camping” in Chimney Ridge Car-Camping.
 For Park & Walk campers, find the spot that works best for you.
 There is a lot of room on Chimney Ridge so hopefully the noise from the rest of the camping area will be buffered.
 However, please understand that noise does travel and while we will do our best to provide a nice “quiet camping” area, we can’t make any guarantees.

 3. Can I save spots for other friends or family who are camping but come at different times?
 Maybe.
 The only guarantee for your group to be camped beside each other is to arrive at the same time.
 If you are arriving at different times, our Chimney Ridge staff will work to accommodate your needs but there’s no guarantee.

 4. Is there a designated ADA area on Chimney Ridge?
 Yes.
 Please let campground staff know if you need this when you arrive.
 You will be able to park your car beside your tent in this area.